-Hotels and big-name restaurants also exist under investment franchising.
-Under this format, the franchisee invests into the franchisor’s business and either form their own management team or rely on the franchisor to run the business.
+Hotels and big-name restaurants also exist under-investment franchising.
+Under this format, the franchisee invests in the franchisor’s business and either form their own management team or relies on the franchisor to run the business.
 They do so in the hopes that they’ll produce a large return on investment.

 If you have an existing business, you may want to consider dealing with a franchisor to convert it into a franchise.
 A converted franchise is allowed to use the franchise’s business systems and trademark.
 Converting your business to a franchise might be in your interest if you want to diversify, change out of an industry, replace lost revenue, and keep your staff.